MysticMoonlight/StarlightMap/README.md

+# Discontinuation notice
+This project is discontinued indefinitely until further notice.
+More information can be found [here](https://github.com/MysticMoonlight/EnhancedMod/discussions/30).

 # Starlight
 Starlight is the collection of Map Combo for the game Euro Truck Simulator 2 and American Truck Simulator.